Updated January 2013:

 The results do provide a partial means of personal identification and, for this reason, our haplotype tables list only the FTDNA kit number and the most distant known male line ancestor.
 Within the project, however, the administrators feel free to disclose identities, particularly when a close match occurs.

 There is a general tendency nowadays to use the limiting SNP as the Haplogroup designator and this, for the most part, has been adopted by the Fox Project.
 Haplogroup R-S26, for example, would be the subclade of Haplogroup R which tests positive (or derived) for the SNP called S26 – which is identical to the SNP called L1 by FTDNA.
-In contrast, the long name for this subclade is currently R1b1a2a1a1a3 in both 2011 ISOGG and FTDNA terminology.
-The two are not always in this good agreement.
+In contrast, the long name for this subclade is currently R1b1a2a1a1c1a2a in ISOGG 2015 terminology.

 In the Y-Results Tables for the Fox Project, the results are grouped by Haplogroup Designation and – within Haplogroups – by Ancestral Family Groupings.
 All members of a Family Grouping will lie in the same Haplogroup subclade.
 Note that the tables show the Haplogroup in green only when critical SNP was tested by FTDNA.
 There is also a separate table on this Website showing the results of SNP testing of Fox Project members at FTDNA.
-We have several who were SNP tested elsewhere.
+We have several who were SNP tested elsewhere and these results are used when known.

 Fox Families Currently in the Project